aws/aws-fpga/docs-rtd/source/developer-resources/Amazon-DCV-Setup-Guide.rst

 At this point, you should see your session begin and a virtual desktop displayed after a brief delay.

-Any popups about not having a license may be safely ignored.
-This is a known issue with DCV.

 Now, open a terminal and run the following command:
 ``source /etc/profile.d/default_module.sh``.
 You're now ready to use